Detecting stuffing of a user's credentials at her own accounts: Introduction

 We address these concerns as follows.
 To estimate the true and false detection rates of our design, we formulate experiments in the form of Markov decision processes (MDPs), in which the adversary's choices in the experiment determine a probability of the adversary achieving a specified goal in our framework.
 In the true-detection-rate MDP, the adversary corresponds to a credential stuffer, and we leverage probabilistic model checking to calculate the true detection rate for the \textit{best} adversarial strategy, yielding what we believe is a conservative estimate of our true detection rate in practice.
 The false-detection-rate MDP casts the ``adversary'' as the legitimate user who knows \textit{how} she chooses her passwords (i.e., the distribution) but who cannot recall which one she set at which website.
 Again, we allow the ``adversary'' (forgetful user) arbitrary flexibility to submit login attempts, toward the ``goal'' of ensuring that she will be detected as a credential stuffer when eventually entering her correct password at a designated website.
 We use probabilistic model checking to find the \textit{best} strategy for this ``adversary'', which we believe serves as a conservative estimate of our false-detection rate.

-To address concerns over account security while supporting queries to suspicious-password sets, we develop a new private membership-test (PMT) protocol that ensures that \respondersTerm do not learn the \requesterTerm's query or the protocol result (no matter how they misbehave) and that limits the information about the \responderTerm's suspicious-password set that is leaked to the \requesterTerm.
+To protect passwords while allowing queries to suspicious-password sets, we develop a new private membership-test (PMT) protocol that ensures that \respondersTerm do not learn the \requesterTerm's query or the protocol result (no matter how they misbehave) and that limits the information about the \responderTerm's suspicious-password set that is leaked to the \requesterTerm.
 We quantify the suspicious-password-set leakage in terms of a measure we call \textit{extraction complexity}, which informally is the number of protocol runs a \responderTerm can tolerate before succumbing to an \textit{offline} attack on its set.
 We show that our protocol improves over previous communication-efficient PMT protocols substantially in this measure.

 Finally, we present an implementation of our framework by which a \requesterTerm leverages a \textit{\directoryTerm} to contact \respondersTerm where a user holds accounts.
 We evaluate performance of our design in two privacy contexts, one where the \directoryTerm is trusted to hide the \requesterTerm (i.e., where the user is currently active) from \respondersTerm, and one where it is not and so the \requesterTerm contacts the \directoryTerm using Tor~\cite{dingledine2004:tor}.
 We show that even with just one \directoryTerm machine, various configurations of our design can already support the typical login load experienced by the airline, hotel, retail, and consumer banking industries in the U.S., combined.